-Whether you pop it in pill form or get a pricey injection, don’t expect a vitamin B-12 supplement to boost your metabolism and burn fat away.
+Whether you pop it in pill form or get a pricey injection, don’t expect a vitamin B-12 supplement to boost your metabolism and burn away fat.
 According to the Mayo Clinic, there’s no evidence that it will promote weight loss.

 Your body does need vitamin B-12 to support the function of your nerves and blood cells, and to produce DNA.
 To get your daily dose, as recommended by the Office of Dietary Supplements (ODS), include foods that contain vitamin B-12 in your diet.

 Your body needs vitamin D to absorb calcium and keep your bones strong.
 But experts aren’t convinced that it will help you lose weight.

 One study published in the American Journal of Clinical Nutrition found that overweight postmenopausal women who took vitamin D supplements and achieved healthy or “replete” levels of this nutrient lost more weight than women who didn’t reach these levels.